gustavopin/RainDataAnalysis/README.md

 That being said, wind speeds and atmospheric pressure did not have great changes troughout the year, this could be a problem with the station (hardware or positioning).

 ## In Summary...
-The data provided by the station is not very reliable, it can define seasons and provide somewhat good temperature readings, but precision is lacking and this can be seen at all variables.
+Using the precipitation as an example, annual readings of 650 mm are far from true.
+Talking with specilialists and looking at other sources stated below, that region should have at leats 1200 mm of precipitation per year, almost double of what the data show.
+With bad precipitation and wind datas we can't state anything with certainty and can only assume that the station has problems, that can be caused by:
+ - Bad postioning
+ - Bad hardware/software
+ - Upload of information was corrupted
+ - and others
 Other sources like [ClimaTempo](https://www.climatempo.com.br/) can be a more reliable source of information, as well as [Hidroweb](https://www.snirh.gov.br/hidroweb) for precipitation data.
-Problems like that can have a plethora of reasons to occur, from hardware and positioning problems, to software and bad extraction of the data.